 - With a butcher's knife or a grater, shave your chocolate.
 (I like having some really fine stuff, and some bigger slivers as well).

 - Add chocolate to cream cheese frosting, and use a spoon to incorporate.

 - Unroll cooled cake and spread the filling mixture on top, leaning heavily towards the end when you will start the roll (the frosting will push forward a little as you go).

 - Roll-up cake long side with filling on the inside.
 Don't roll the towel with it this time!
-Wrap cake in waxed paper and then aluminum foil.
+Wrap cake in parchment or waxed paper and then aluminum foil.

 - Chill in freezer for about 30 minutes until set firm.
 (You can keep in freezer until time to serve or transfer to the fridge if you like it a little softer.)

 - To serve:

 - Remove roll from packaging and place on your serving platter.